-Class III: Gary Friedman, Carlos Alberini and Keith Belling, with a term expiring at the Annual Meeting.
+Class III: Gary Friedman, Carlos Alberini and Keith Belling, with a term expiring at the 2027 annual meeting.

-COMMITTEE MEMBERSHIP SHIP NAME/ CURRENT POSITION AGE DIRECTOR SINCE INDEPENDENT AUDIT СОМР.
+COMMITTEE MEMBERSHIP SHIP NAME/CURRENT POSITION AGE DIRECTOR SINCE INDEPENDENT AUDIT СОМР.
 NOM. & CORP.
-GOV. Gary Friedman RH Chairman and CEO 66 Jul.
-2013 Carlos Alberini Director and CEO of Guess?, Inc. 68 Jun.
-2010 • Keith Belling Founder and Former CEO of popchips, Inc. Founder and Former CEO of RightRice 66 Apr.
-2016 Eri Chaya RH President, Chief Creative and Merchandising Officer 50 Nov.
-2012 Mark Demilio Director and Chairman of the Audit Committee of SCP Health 68 Sep.
-2009 • • Hilary Krane Chief Legal Officer, Creative Artists Agency 60 Jun.
-2016 • I Katie Mitic CEO and Co-Founder of SomethingElse, Inc. 54 Oct.
-2013 • ı Ali Rowghani Former Managing Director, YCombinator Continuity Fund 51 Jan.
-2015 • • Leonard Schlesinger Professor of Business Administration Harvard Business School 71 Apr.
-2014 • □ Committee Chair ■ Committee Member corporate governance 2024 PROX Y STATEMENT 25
+GOV. Gary Friedman RH Chairman and CEO 67 Jul.
+2013 Carlos Alberini Director and CEO of Guess?, Inc. 69 Jun.
+2010 • Keith Belling Founder and Former CEO of popchips, Inc. 67 Apr.
+2016 Eri Chaya RH President, Chief Creative and Merchandising Officer 51 Nov.
+2012 Mark Demilio Director and Chairman of the Audit Committee of SCP Health 69 Sep.
+2009 • • Hilary Krane Chief Legal Officer, Creative Artists Agency 61 Jun.
+2016 • Katie Mitic CEO and Co-Founder of SomethingElse, Inc. 55 Oct.
+2013 • • Ali Rowghani Founder and Managing General Partner, First Harmonic 52 Jan.
+2015 • • Leonard Schlesinger Professor of Business Administration Harvard Business School 72 Apr.
+2014 • ☐ Committee Chair ■ Committee Member CORPORATE GOVERNANCE 2025 PROX Y STATEMENT 27

-EXPERIENCE NAME/ CURRENT POSITION BUSINESS LEADERSHIP BRAND/ RETAIL GROWTH COMPANY PUBLIC CO.
-EXECUTIVE/ DIRECTOR INVESTMENT/ FINANCIAL LEGAL RISK & GOVERNANCE Gary Friedman RH Chairman and CEO • • • • Carlos Alberini Director and CEO of Guess?, Inc. • • • • • Keith Belling Founder and Former CEO of popchips, Inc. Founder and Former CEO of RightRice • • • • Eri Chaya RH President, Chief Creative and Merchandising Officer • ٠ Mark Demilio Director and Chairman of the Audit Committee of SCP Health • • • • • Hilary Krane Chief Legal Officer, Creative Artists Agency • • • • Katie Mitic CEO and Co-Founder of SomethingElse, Inc. • • • • • Ali Rowghani Former Managing Director, YCombinator Continuity Fund • • • • • Leonard Schlesinger Professor of Business Administration Harvard Business School • • • • •
+EXPERIENCE NAME/CURRENT POSITION BUSINESS LEADERSHIP BRAND/ RETAIL GROWTH COMPANY PUBLIC CO.
+EXECUTIVE/ DIRECTOR INVESTMENT/ FINANCIAL LEGAL RISK & GOVERNANCE Gary Friedman RH Chairman and CEO • • • • Carlos Alberini Director and CEO of Guess?, Inc. • • • • • Keith Belling Founder and Former CEO of popchips, Inc. • • • • Eri Chaya RH President, Chief Creative and Merchandising Officer • • Mark Demilio Director and Chairman of the Audit Committee of SCP Health • • • • • Hilary Krane Chief Legal Officer, Creative Artists Agency • • • • Katie Mitie CEO and Co-Founder of SomethingElse, Inc. • • • • • Ali Rowghani Founder and Managing General Partner, First Harmonic • • • • • Leonard Schlesinger Professor of Business Administration Harvard Business School • • • • •

 We believe our Board of Directors should be composed of individuals with sophistication and experience in many substantive areas that impact our business.
 We believe experience, qualifications, or skills in the following areas are most important: (i) business expertise in general and specific familiarity with high growth business models; (ii) experience building high value and luxury brands; (iii) industry knowledge of retail and consumer; and (iv) domain expertise in specialized areas such as merchandising and advertising; sales and distribution; accounting, finance, and capital structure; strategic planning and leadership of complex organizations; legal/regulatory and government affairs; people leadership; and board practices of other major corporations.
-We believe that all our current board members possess the professional and personal qualifications necessary for board service, and have highlighted selected noteworthy attributes for each board member in their individual biographies and as otherwise summarized above.
+We believe that all our current board members possess the professional and personal qualifications necessary for board service and have highlighted selected noteworthy attributes for each board member in their individual biographies and as otherwise summarized above.

-BOARD ASSESSMENT & DIVERSITY
+BOARD ASSESSMENT

 Our Board of Directors strongly believes its effectiveness is enhanced by being comprised of individuals with diverse backgrounds, skills and experience that are relevant to the role of the Board of Directors and the needs of the business.
 Accordingly, our Board of Directors regularly reviews the changing needs of the business and the skills and experience resident in its members, with the intention that the board will be periodically "renewed" as certain directors rotate off and new directors are recruited.
-The Board of Directors commitment to diversity and "renewal" will be tempered by the need to balance change with continuity and experience.